yyky/objc2swift/README.md

 Great!

 ## Web-UI

 ![ss1.png](doc/ss1.png)

-Install typesafe activator and run on your localhost!
+You can also run the Web-UI on your localhost.

 ```
 $ brew install typesafe-activator